honeylizard/frontend-challenges/README.md

 - Clear all completed todos
 - Toggle light and dark mode
 - **Bonus**: Drag and drop to reorder items on the list

+### Notes

+- I have not implemented the bonus feature of drag and drop.
+Might come back to that later...
+- The list defaults to the example items to begin with and then checks for what is stored in localStorage going forward.
+Clear that data in order to "reset" the app